 No sweet success comes without a compelling rags-to-riches story, and Cheong Fatt Tze was certainly a man that created a legend for himself.

-As a precarious 16 year-old Hakka boy in 1856, Cheong followed the footsteps of many Chinese fortune seekers and headed to the Southeast Asian region known as Nanyang, the ‘Land of Opportunity’.
+As a precocious 16 year-old Hakka boy in 1856, Cheong followed the footsteps of many Chinese fortune seekers and headed to the Southeast Asian region known as Nanyang, the ‘Land of Opportunity’.
 Armed with the courage and determination to prove himself, he rose from being a mere ‘bearer of river water’ in his early years to a ‘one-man multinational conglomerate’.
 Cheong’s triumphant ascent was aided by his merchant father-in-law who believed in his potential and talent.

 Through experience and zeal, Cheong developed an eye and affinity towards business and finance.
 He invested in banks, glassworks, cattle and textile, proving to many his gift in foreseeing and procuring lucrative ventures.
 As his empire grew, Cheong began operating steamships, eventually inaugurating a trans-Pacific shipping line between China and the United States.